 Once the course is complete, Laura will cast your chosen wax item in solid sterling silver.
 She will professionally finish your item, cleaning it and adding hooks for earrings or a chain for pendants.
-She will then carefully package and post it to you within a two-week period.
+She will then carefully package and post it to you within a three-week period.

 The kit required

 Tools, equipment and materials – including sterling silver – will be provided.

 Laura will also provide you with and apron and sketch paper to take notes and design your piece.

 Please wear closed-toe shoes and bring reading glasses if you normally wear them.

 Laura is a well-established Australian jeweller who has a Masters of Fine Art, specialising in jewellery.
 She lived in Europe for over a decade, building her knowledge and learning skills from some of the world’s most renowned jewellers.